MelbourneGenomics/cpipe/docs/outputs.md

 After completion of the pipeline (after a successful `run` command), cpipe will produces results in the cpipe/batches/
 <batch identifier>/analysis directory.
 This directory has the following important subdirectories:

-* **align**: Contains the sequence alignment (BAM) files generated when aligning the fastq sample files to the reference genome.
+* `align`: Contains the sequence alignment (BAM) files generated when aligning the fastq sample files to the reference genome.
-* **fastqc**: Contains quality control information on the fastq sample files
+* `fastqc`: Contains quality control information on the fastq sample files
-* **qc**: Contains miscellaneous quality control on the sequence alignment
+* `qc`: Contains miscellaneous quality control on the sequence alignment
-* **results**: The main results directory.
+* `results`: The main results directory.
 Contains all of the final cpipe outputs.
-The important files in this directory
+The important files in this directory are these (documented below):
- are:
     * [Batch validation files](#batch-validation-files)
     * [Summmary reports](#summary-report)
     * [Tab Separated Variant File](#tab-separated-variant-file)
     * [Provenance Report](#provenance-report)
     * [Gap Report](#gap-report)
-* **variants**: Contains the raw variant (VCF) files.
+* `variants`: Contains the raw variant (VCF) files.
 The latest of these end in `genotype.soi.vep.post_filter.vcf`, and these are likely to be the most interesting files to view in this directory.

+Note that the following types of outputs have variable file names, all of which include the pipeline run ID.
+If you wish to understand the meaning of this, refer to the [terminology](./terminology.md) section.

 ## Batch Validation Files
 The batch validation report summarizes common sanity checks performed on a batch to quickly verify that sample results appear valid.

-These files end in `batch_validation.html/md`.
+These files are named `<pipeline run ID>_batch_validation.html/md`.
 The .md markdown files are designed to be read as plain text (e.g. in a terminal), while the .html files are designed to be viewed graphically (e.g. from a web browser), although they present the same content.

 The report consists of the following sections: